University Animal Care Committee (UACC)

 All animal work conducted at Queen’s University or by Queen’s University personnel (even at another institution such as during a sabbatical) requires prior approval of the Queen’s University Animal Care Committee (UACC).
 For Queen’s University personnel, this means that prior approval is required for all animals that are:

-• Housed/held in Queen’s University facilities
+- Housed/held in Queen’s University facilities

-• Housed/held in external facilities (private or public institutions within or outside of Canada)
+- Housed/held in external facilities (private or public institutions within or outside of Canada)

-• Collected in the wild (within or outside of Canada)
+- Studied or collected in the wild (within or outside of Canada)

 Queen’s Researchers Conducting Work at Other Institutions:

 An approved Queen’s University animal use protocol (AUP) must cover all animal-based work by Queen’s University personnel.
 As the body which reviews and approves AUP’s, the Queen’s UACC is consequently responsible for overseeing this work, even when it involves two or more institutions, and even when the animals are housed, and the work takes place at another institution.
-Therefore, a researcher from Queen’s University who wishes to carry out animal-based work within another institution’s facilities must submit an animal use protocol to the Queen’s UACC.
+Therefore, a researcher from Queen’s University who wishes to carry out animal-based work within another institution’s facilities must first submit an animal use protocol to the Queen’s UACC.

-Where parts of a project take place at different institutions or in the field, each ACC may choose to approve and monitor only those parts that take place at their institution or are undertaken by its associates in the field.
 To facilitate the review process, it is preferable that proposals where Queen’s is the home institution be submitted and processed through Topaz Elements.
 When necessary, external protocol forms will be attached and processed through Topaz Elements for record management purposes.

 Associates from Other Institutions doing Work at Queen’s: